Mid-Spring (344 AD)

 There were two Greuthungi dead for the fires, neither of them were from our clan.
 They hailed from a forest clan to the west of us.
 My father said their names, names we knew but not well, and maybe Keld would be relieved his brothers were probably still alive.

 We were the clan of Amal, royal, but we had lost our share of men, too.
 Cousins, all.
 One day they were drinking and laughing and bragging of their exploits.
 Then they weren’t.
 Deaths were normal, especially in summer—the fighting season—the bodies returned to us by younger clansmen of no rank.

 Keld raised his head to the third man on my father’s right, Thiuden, a prince among the forest clans.
-“They earned their place at the table,” Keld said.
+“They earned their place at the table,” Keld said to him.

 Thiuden bowed his head.

 I should have said respectful words, too, except my eyes were fastened to the straps connecting my father to the cart, my arms folded across my chest.

 “Helm the Younger,” my father said to me, to answer my unspoken question.
 His face was grave.
-Maybe disappointed in me.
+Maybe he was disappointed in me.
 Did I care?
 My father had lugged a stinking Terving body behind him for miles, and it did not sit well in my spleen.
 Why not give the job to one of the Tervingi who sat pompously on lessor bred horses to my father’s left?
 I thought of them laughing among themselves behind my father’s back, and I wanted to curse them or at least glare at them.
 I didn’t dare do either, but I wanted to.

-Still, I fumed and maybe pouted.
+Still, I fumed and pouted.
 And showed my father my ignorance.